 Reputation risk consists of two parts: (1) the general perceived trustworthiness of an entity (e.g. able and willing to meet its obligations to its customers, creditors and counterparties) and (2) the general perception that the entity engages in fair dealing and conducts business in an ethical manner.
-Given the predominance of the advisory role played by MC we consider it important to identify and analyse the reputation risk specifically brought about products and services offered in the various profit centres of MC and how we have / we will address these risks.
+Given the predominance of the advisory role played by MC considers reputation risk to be important considering the various products and services offered by its different units and takes following steps to address these risks.

-- Investment Banking advisory.
-Muscat Capital deploys registered staff to execute mandates under wellstructured mandate agreements.
-All valuations, due diligence is performed by external consultants. - Asset Management.
-MC manages mutual funds (both private and public), discretionary portfolio mandates, private placements and real estate mutual.
-The Fund manager is mandated to invest in a range of products and counterparties as per guidelines provided and losses or decrease in assets in any of these underlying asset classes could expose MC to clients seeking to take legal action against MC seeking to recover their losses.
-However, we believe that these risks are inherent capital market securities products which can either rise or fall in value.
-MC does not engage in speculative or high risk securities products currently on an advisory basis and does not seek to do so in the future.
-All mandate proposals are approved by the clients and discussed prior to investing. - Brokerage.
-Risks are low from a reputation risk point of view given that all transactions are executed by the system or by brokers accepting orders via the internet or telephone calls.
-MC research nor advisory provides investment advice to brokerage customers hence is not exposed to 'bad advice'.
+- Investment Banking Advisory: Muscat Capital deploys registered staff to execute mandates under well-structured mandate agreements.
+All valuations, due diligence is performed by external/independent consultants. - Asset Management: MC manages mutual funds (both private and public), discretionary portfolio mandates, private placements, Real Estate mutual funds and REIT.
+The Fund manager is mandated to invest in a range of products and counterparties as per the approved guidelines.
+Any losses or decrease in underlying asset value could expose MC to clients seeking to take legal action to recover their losses.
+However, we believe that these risks are inherent in capital market securities products, which can either rise or fall in value.
+MC does not engage in speculative or high risk securities products and currently plays an advisory role and does not seek to do so in the future.
+All mandate proposals are approved by the clients and discussed prior to investing. - Brokerage: Risks are low from a reputation risk point of view given that all transactions are executed by the system or by brokers accepting orders via the internet or telephone calls.
+MC's research or advisory provides investment advice to brokerage customers hence is not exposed to 'bad advice'.
 Errors and omissions occurring in the placing of telephone orders by clients have been separately addressed in operational risk above.